-That authority has the right to review taxpayers within a general period of 5 years following the date on which the fiscal year's return is filed.
+That authority has the right to review taxpayers within five years after the fiscal year's return is filed.
 The period is ten years in certain exceptional cases provided for this purpose.

 1.d There is no exchange control in Mexico; there is free foreign exchange trading.